The following new resource is available via the A-Z of Databases

 The following online resource is currently available for trial access:

-Trial access to this resource is available until 3rd May 2019 for all Hope Students and Staff by clicking on the following link:
+Trial access to this resource is available until the end of 2019 for all hope students and staff by clicking on the following link:

 We will be upgrading our MyiLibrary ebook portal to Ebook Central on 28th March 2018.
 This will improve the way ebooks on this portal are accessed but will give added benefits including: